On this page

 The server sends an HTTP 101 Switching Protocols response that specifies a WebSocket connection for the SDK.
 The rest of the sync protocol occurs over this connection.

 To begin a sync session, a Realm SDK sends a

-request to an Atlas App Services application server.
+request to a Device Sync server.
 The request identifies a

 specific local Realm Database file to sync and includes a WebSocket connection key that

 the server will use to open a bidirectional connection to the SDK.